khairil-izwani/docker-webservlet-console/README.md

    2. http://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo
    3. http://xmodulo.com/2014/05/manage-linux-containers-docker-ubuntu.html

 2. To run container.jar as a background process is easy.
-You just need to append & before attaching the script/program as the foreground process. it is easier to create an sh file and run in via command line or via Dockerfile.
+You just need to append & before execute the script/program of the foreground process. it is easier to create an sh file and run in via command line or via Dockerfile. **If you expect to run container.jar as a background process without attaching a foreground process in docker run command, then it will not work because docker container is running per fg process and as long as the process is still running (basic concept of VE vs VM).
+You can only do that if you run docker image using /bin/bash**
-   1. via command line, create
+   1. via command line
-      1. create sh file
+        1. the .sh file.
+Let say name it start.sh

            ```
                 #!/bin/bash
                 java -jar /opt/servlet/starter.jar & <your script here>
            ```

+        2. run the sh file in the docker run docker run -i -t <myimage> ./start.sh

+   2. via Dockerfile
+        1. the .sh file.
+Let say name it start.sh

+           ```
+                #!/bin/bash
+                java -jar /opt/servlet/starter.jar & <your script here>
+           ```

+        2. run the sh file in the docker run docker run -i -t <myimage> ./start.sh